 When you backup your data to the Cloud, your business can choose to create a copy of those backups that can be stored off-site and off-network.
 Air-gapping involves isolating a copy of your business’ data so that it’s not accessible via your network, the internet or any external connection.
 This creates a literal “gap” in between your backed up data and a copy of your backed up data.

-Let’s take the tape storage example.
-People used to store data on tape (some non-Cloud believers still do) and store the tape offsite, creating a literal, physical, gap.
+Let’s take the tape storage example; people used to store data on tape (some non-Cloud believers still do) and store the tape offsite, creating a literal physical gap.
 This tape data is not attached to the network or literally anything for that matter.
-It is safe and secure.
-But dealing with tapes can be extremely tedious and often times backing up from tape can take days.
+It's safe and secure, but dealing with tapes can be extremely tedious and often times backing up from tape can take days.
 This physical storage nightmare is why people are moving to the Cloud.
 In the Cloud, you can still have this same air-gapped security without the headache of physical storage.
 Air-gapping writes copies of your data to a non-native, non-accessible location.
 It can only be accessed with additional special software and credentials.

 Why do Air Gapping?